baggyg/BendyVR/README.md

 - After the credits you have to exit game (and restart for new game + / archives).
 Your game will have been saved.
 - You cannot get back to the main menu from the pause menu.
 Clicking quit and then Confirm will exit the games completely.
 I will look to fix this in the future.
 - Fog / Some Other Post-Processing Effects rotate with view.
 Unfortuantely "allowRoll" was added in Unity Version (2018.3) BATIM uses 2018.2.
+- Some of the rising seems to follow your view.
+This is caused by the original developers using a "Cutout" masking to block of part of the mesh to present the appearnace of "moving ink".
+I can't decompile this shader so am unable to alter.

 ## How to Uninstall